meilisearch/specifications/text/0118-search-api.md

 - Required: False
 - Default: `[]|null`

 `sort` contains a sort expression written as a string or an array of strings.
-It sorts the search esults at query time according to the specified attributes and indicated order.
+It sorts the search results at query time according to the specified attributes and indicated order.

 Attributes used as sort criteria must be added to the `sortableAttributes list of an index settings.
 See [Sortable Attributes Setting API](0123-sortable-attributes-setting-api.md).